SLLEN: Semantic-aware Low-light Image Enhancement Network: Conclusion

 \section{Conclusion}

-In this work, we develop a two-branch network (SLLEN) to implement low-light image enhancement (LLE), under the guidance of high-level semantic feature (HSF) and intermediate embedding feature (IEF).
-Among them, HSF is directly extracted from the output map of semantic segmentation network (SSN) and IEF is grasped from the intermediate layer of SSN.
-In specific, for the first branch, an attention mechanism is utilized to integrate HSF into low-level feature.
-For the second branch, we estimate two vectors from IEF to drive the adjustment of low-level feature.
+In this work, we develop a semantic-aware LLE network (SLLEN), which consists of LLE main-network (LLEmN) and SS auxiliary-network (SSaN).
+The SSaN, sharing an encoder with LLEmN, is proposed to accomplish the semantic segmentation task, which can provide semantic information (HSF and IEF) for LLEmN.
+The LLEmN is a two-branch LLE network; for the first branch, an attention mechanism is utilized to integrate HSF into low-level feature; for the second branch, we estimate the two vectors from IEF to drive the adjustment of low-level feature.
 The two adjusted features from two branches are fused together to be decoded for the final enhanced result.
-Unlike the other comparable works, our SLLEN makes efficient use of random semantic information in IEF, making low-level feature and semantic feature well interacted.
-Extensive experiments demonstrate that the proposed SLLEN is superior to the state-of-the-art alternatives on real-world scenes and various synthetic datasets.
+Furthermore, to fully facilitate the interaction of SS and LLE tasks, we design an alternating training mechanism to iteratively train LLEmN and SSaN, by repeatedly tuning the learnt parameters in the shared encoder.
+Extensive experiments demonstrate that the proposed SLLEN performs better on various synthetic datasets and real-world scenes.

 \ifCLASSOPTIONcaptionsoff

 \fi